ciel-lang/CIEL/docs/scripting.md

 # Scripting

+CIEL provides a fast-starting scripting solution for Common Lisp.

+It is based on a standalone binary (created with the fast SBCL implementation) and it ships useful built-in utilities, for real-world
+needs: HTTP, JSON, CSV handling, plotting, and more.
+You just have to get the binary and run your script.
+Use a shebang line if you wish.

+It's a fast and easy solution to write Lisp code for your day-to-day tasks.

 > Note: this is brand new!
 Expect limitations and changes.

 Get the `ciel` binary and call it with your .lisp script: